NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

 Augmentation Configurations
 ---------------------------

-For TitaNet training we use on-the fly augmentations with MUSAN and RIR impulses using ``noise`` augmentor section
+For TitaNet training we use on-the-fly augmentations with MUSAN and RIR impulses using ``noise`` augmentor section

 The following example sets up musan augmentation with audio files taken from manifest path and minimum and maximum SNR specified with min_snr and max_snr respectively.
 This section can be added to